Qbizinc/qbiz-wiki/training/Certifications/AWS/AWSCloudPractitioner.md

   - It covers the course, but also has material at the end on content that wasn't necessarily in the course, but was on the exam.
 - Lots of questions around well-architected framework on the exam. (e.g. What are the pillars?
 Which pillar does __ fall into?)
 - Deepest parts of the exam is around roles and users.
 Other stuff tends to be more surface level.
+- Material on Bryan's exam (March 2023):
+	- Specifically, make sure you understand specific AWS solutions, particularly around Machine Learning (Rekognition, QuickSight, etc.)
+  - Review the different types of storage systems and their tradeoffs/compatibility with other resources
+  - Lots of questions about various database systems and their compatibility/efficiency with RDS
+  - Review all the different types of network security, specifically as it relates to blocking SQL injection attacks or unauthorized web traffic